 Project Drainage Basin Tributary Streams

+Deleted to reduce file size.
+There were no changes to this section.

 Topography

 The land around Green Lake is characterized by hills to the north and broad ridges of moderate height to the south.
 The hills to the north within the project drainage area rise to a maximum elevation of just over 1100 feet.
 See Figure 1–2 Project Drainage Area above.